swcarpentry/r-novice-inflammation/episodes/08-making-packages-R.md

 ---
-layout: page
-title: Programming with R
-subtitle: Making packages in R
+title: "Making Packages in R"
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Quick summary on how (and why) making R packages."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> Quick summary on how (and why) making R packages

 Why should you make your own R packages?